Constitutional Reform Bill [HL]

 Overview

-This Constitutional Reform Bill proposes significant changes to the UK's governance, including withdrawal from the European Union, repeal of the Human Rights Act, increased parliamentary control over international treaties and military action, reform of the House of Lords, devolution of power to local authorities, and the introduction of binding referendums at both national and local levels.
+This Constitutional Reform Bill proposes sweeping changes to the UK's governance, including withdrawing from the European Union, repealing the Human Rights Act, increasing the power of local authorities, and introducing binding referendums at both national and local levels.
+It also seeks to reform the House of Lords and regulate parliamentary procedures.

 Description

-• Repeals the European Communities Act 1972, effectively withdrawing the UK from the European Union.
+- Withdrawal from the EU: Repeals the European Communities Act 1972, effectively leaving the European Union.

-• Requires parliamentary approval for all international treaties and military actions (except for limited emergency situations).
+- Treaties and Military Action: Requires parliamentary approval for international treaties and military engagements (except for immediate actions to protect national security).

-• Mandates a national referendum on House of Lords reform within seven years.
+- House of Lords: Mandates a referendum on House of Lords reform within seven years.

-• Requires a review of public bodies, with potential transfer of functions to local authorities.
+- Public Body Review: Requires a review of public bodies, transferring local functions to local authorities and potentially abolishing some.

 Government Spending